FlutterFlow/flutterflow-documentation/docs/resources/ui-building-blocks/pages/navigation.md

 ### Page Parameters

-As discussed in the [Page Concepts](resources/widgets/pages/#page-parameters) page, Page Parameters are used to pass data between pages.
+**Parameters** in FlutterFlow are used to pass data between pages.
+When navigating from one page to another, you can send parameters to configure the destination page based on the data from the current page.
+This is useful for tasks like passing a user ID to a profile page or specific details to a detailed view page.

 To create a page parameter, follow the steps: